VilleKylmamaa/React-Flask-Library/README.md

 >http://localhost:5000/api/

-**2. If you with to reset the database with the default values, run:**
+**2. If you wish to reset the database with the default values, run:**

 ```
 .\init-db.bat